kavitharanitamalapakula/PG-AGI/README.md

 - User preferences and dark mode settings can be persisted using Redux or localStorage (depending on implementation).

 Thank you for reviewing this project.
-For any questions or feedback, please open an issue or contact the maintainer.